dinghanshen/SWEM/README.md

 * On a K80 GPU machine, training roughly takes about 3 minutes each epoch and 5 epochs for Debpedia to converge, 50 seconds each epoch and 20 epochs for SNLI, and 4 minutes each epoch and 5 epochs for the Yahoo dataset.

 ## Citation
-Please cite our paper if it helps with your research:
+Please cite our ACL paper in your publications if it helps your research:

 ```latex
 @inproceedings{Shen2018Baseline,